 When it comes to lunches, I’ve never been much of a sandwich person.
-Ryan and Kellan on the other hand can eat sandwiches every day and be totally fine.
 Occasionally, I’ll let my inner child loose and have a PB&J but only once in a while.
 I’ll have quesadillas some times and if there is dinner leftovers, I’ll reach for those.
 But all in all, I hate to admit it, lunches around here can get pretty boring.
 To the point where I’m eating it thinking “ok what’s for dinner?”

 Then I made these Fresh Spring Rolls with Spicy Peanut Sauce and they are a total game changer.

 You can really put anything you want in them.
 There’s a great post on White on Rice Couple on How to Roll Fresh Spring Rolls.
 They have a ton of awesome info there that helped me create this recipe.

 Now in my opinion, you’ve got to have peanut sauce to dunk your fresh spring rolls in.
 It should come as no shock to those of you that are regular readers of Life’s Ambrosia, that I’m also partial to SPICY peanut sauce.

 This recipe gets a little kick from Sriracha but leave it out if you don’t like the heat.
 It’s still good!

 STEP #1: Make the peanut sauce first so it has time for the flavors to mingle.
 Simply whisk together peanut butter, garlic, 2 tablespoons water, sriracha, hoisin, soy sauce and lime juice.
 If sauce seems too thick continue adding water until desired consistency.
 Cover and refrigerate until ready to use.

 STEP #2: Cook the noodles according to package directions.
 Drain and pat dry between paper towels.
 Pour dressing over the top of noodles and toss to coat.